ThatCoolGuyyy/PDF-Upload-API/README.md

 # AWS S3 File Upload API with PHP
-This Laravel controller handles file uploads to an AWS S3 bucket.
+This is a simple Laravel project that handles file uploads to an AWS S3 bucket.
 It uses the AWS SDK for PHP to interact with the S3 service.

 ## Setup
 - Clone the repository.